hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 note:

-When deconstruction patterns are fully available in Java in the furute, the compiler will be able to infer the needed types from the pattern definitions in the `Delay` and `Reverb` class.
+When deconstruction patterns are fully available in Java in the future, the compiler will be able to infer the needed types.

 ---